verrazzano/verrazzano/tools/psr/README.md

 combined into scenarios, which is described later.

 ### Backend
 Workers run in backend pods that are deployed using Helm charts.
 The backend consists of a single image that has all the worker code for all workers.
 When a pod is started, the worker config is passed in as a set of Env vars.
 The main.go code in the pod gets the worker type, creates an instance of the worker, then invokes it to run.
 The pod only runs a single worker, which executes until the pod terminates.
 By default, the worker runs forever.

 ### Use Case
 The term `use case` describes what work is being done by a worker.
-All use cases are deployed using the [woker Helm chart](./manifests/charts/worker).
-Each worker type has a Helm values override YAML file the provides worker specific configuration, such as [usecases/opensearch/getlogs.yaml](./manifests/usecases/opensearch/getlogs.yaml)
+All use cases are deployed using the [worker Helm chart](./manifests/charts/worker).
+Each worker type has a Helm values override YAML file that provides worker specific configuration, such as [usecases/opensearch/getlogs.yaml](./manifests/usecases/opensearch/getlogs.yaml).
-To run a use case, just do a Helm install or upgrade.
+To run a use case, just do a Helm install.
 For example, to deploy a use case to generate logs using 10 replicas, you would run the following command:
 ```
 helm install psr-writelogs manifests/charts/worker -f manifests/usecases/opensearch/writelogs.yaml --set replicas=10
 ```

 ### Scenario
 A scenario is a collection of use cases with a curated configuration, that are run concurrently.
-An example is a scenario where one use case generates logs and another that scales OpenSearch out and in, repeatedly.
+An example is a scenario where one use case generates logs and another scales OpenSearch out and in, repeatedly.
 The PSR command line interface, `psrctl`, is used to run scenarios.
 See [psrctl README](./psrctl/README.md)

 ## Usage